henryjuho/uspopgen/README.md

     git clone https://github.com/padraicc/uspopgen

 This will download a folder called uspopgen into your current directory.
-Change directory into the uspopgen folder
+Change directory into the uspopgen folder.

     cd uspopgen

+Now take a look at the contents.

     ls

 You will find folders called data/ and scripts/ and a README.md files containing the the text for this webpage.